 Attendance free to all MAHSLIN members: please register to receive meeting link

 Discussion of the future of the organization, with facilitator Maureen Sullivan.
-Details coming soon.
+See Points for Discussion on this page.